karthicraghupathi/kong-dashboard/README.md

 # `kong-dashboard`

-An image for `kong-dashboard`.
+An alternative image for `kong-dashboard`.
 Slightly more convenient than the official image because:

 * It includes the most excellent `wait-for-it.sh` script which will help in delaying start until Kong is up during orchestration.
 * It includes `bash`.
 This is required by `wait-for-it.sh`.